simeononsecurity/simeononsecurity.ch/content/articles/printers-demystified_-how-to-solve-the-most-common-printing-issues/index.en.md

 ### Optimizing Print Settings for Better Results

-To achieve optimal print results, it is essential to optimize the print settings on your printer.
+To achieve optimal print results, you need to optimize the print settings on your printer.
 By adjusting the settings, you can [enhance the quality and clarity](https://youtube.com/watch?v=TdnH5wNFgy4) of your prints.
 Here are some key considerations for optimizing print settings:

 ### Managing Printer Queues and Print Jobs